magic-wormhole/magic-wormhole/docs/api.md

 `send()` before `verify()`, it will perform the complete protocol without pausing.

+## Welcome Messages

+The first message sent by the rendezvous server is a "welcome" message (a dictionary).
+Clients should not wait for this message, but when it arrives, they should process the keys it contains.

+The welcome message serves three main purposes:

+* notify users about important server changes, such as CAPTCHA requirements driven by overload, or donation requests
+* enable future protocol negotiation between clients and the server
+* advise users of the CLI tools (`wormhole send`) to upgrade to a new version

+There are three keys currently defined for the welcome message, all of which are optional (the welcome message omits "error" and "motd" unless the server operator needs to signal a problem).

+* `motd`: if this key is present, it will be a string with embedded newlines.
+  The client should display this string to the user, including a note that it comes from the magic-wormhole Rendezvous Server and that server's URL.
+* `error`: if present, the server has decided it cannot service this client.
+  The string will be wrapped in a `WelcomeError` (which is a subclass of `WormholeError`), and all API calls will signal errors (pending Deferreds will errback).
+The rendezvous connection will be closed.
+* `current_cli_version`: if present, the server is advising instances of the CLI tools (the `wormhole` command included in the python distribution) that there is a newer release available, thus users should upgrade if they can, because more features will be available if both clients are running the same version.
+The CLI tools compare this string against their `__version__` and can print a short message to stderr if an upgrade is warranted.

+There is currently no facility in the server to actually send `motd`, but a static `error` string can be included by running the server with `--signal-error=MESSAGE`.

+The main idea of `error` is to allow the server to cleanly inform the client about some necessary action it didn't take.
+The server currently sends the welcome message as soon as the client connects (even before it receives the "claim" request), but a future server could wait for a required client message and signal an error (via the Welcome message) if it didn't see this extra message before the CLAIM arrived.

+This could enable changes to the protocol, e.g. requiring a CAPTCHA or proof-of-work token when the server is under DoS attack.
+The new server would send the current requirements in an initial message (which old clients would ignore).
+New clients would be required to send the token before their "claim" message.
+If the server sees "claim" before "token", it knows that the client is too old to know about this protocol, and it could send a "welcome" with an `error` field containing instructions (explaining to the user that the server is under attack, and they must either upgrade to a client that can speak the new protocol, or wait until the attack has passed).
+Either case is better than an opaque exception later when the required message fails to arrive.

+(Note that the server can also send an explicit ERROR message at any time, and the client should react with a ServerError.
+Versions 0.9.2 and earlier of the library did not pay attention to the ERROR message, hence the server should deliver errors in a WELCOME message if at all possible)

+The `error` field is handled internally by the Wormhole object.
+The other fields are processed by an application-supplied "welcome handler" function, supplied as an argument to the `wormhole()` constructor.
+This function will be called with the full welcome dictionary, so any other keys that a future server might send will be available to it.
+If the welcome handler raises `WelcomeError`, the connection will be closed just as if an `error` key had been received.

+The default welcome handler will print `motd` to stderr, and will ignore `current_cli_version`.

 ## Events

 As the wormhole connection is established, several events may be dispatched